Information, guidelines and policies for researchers at HMS

 Campus Services and Facilities: The HMS campus remains open despite the move to remote work and learning by faculty, staff and students.
 We are very grateful to our dedicated staff who continue to report to campus every day to support campus functions.

-- Building access: Effective Wednesday, March 18 at 5:00 p.m., only pre-approved essential personnel will be able to access HMS campus buildings.
+- Building access: Effective March 18, only pre-approved essential personnel will be able to access HMS campus buildings.
 Please refer to the email communication sent to the HMS community on March 18 for entry points for essential personnel, security protocol and contacts for more information.

 - Dining services: Aliquots and the Atrium Café are now closed.
 Courtyard Café and Elements are open from 7 a.m. until 2 p.m., featuring grab-and-go hot and cold breakfast and lunch items and snacks and beverages.
 In accordance with new state and Boston mandates, meals must be taken out and cannot be eaten in the cafes.

-- Countway Library: On-site library operations will be closing Tuesday, March 17, and access to Countway will be restricted to essential personnel and building tenants.
+- Countway Library: On-site library operations are now closed, and access to Countway will be restricted to essential personnel and building tenants.
 Select library services will be available remotely.
 Please use the Ask Countway form if you have questions.
 And click here to access a collection ofCOVID-19 information and research.

 - Shuttering of Research Labs: Dean George Q. Daley has announced that HMS will completely shut down research labs and core facilities, with virtually no personnel entering after 5 p.m. on Wednesday, March 18.
 The closure is expected to last for six to eight weeks.
 Access will be approved for only the most critical needs and for a small number of individuals whose research focuses on the immediate priorities of the COVID-19 pandemic.